 A huge VPN benefit is the option to switch from hundreds of online locations and experiment.
 You can make massive savings, especially on traveling abroad or vacationing a few times a year.

 Torrenting is associated with piracy and is something frowned upon.
-This is why it’s targeted by ISPs and authorities who will gladly punish you for breaking the law.
-Well, torrenting doesn’t have to be connected to piracy.
+This is why it’s targeted by ISPs and authorities who will punish you for breaking the law.
+Torrenting doesn’t have to be connected to piracy.
 You can still download royalty-free torrents.
 But even in that case, P2P file sharing isn’t safe.

 The best way to combat this is to anonymize yourself with a VPN.
-Apparently, this VPN pro is what many value.
+This VPN pro is what many value.
 Imagine using a VPN and torrenting.
-If the torrent site collects download history, it’ll be associated with a VPN-given IP, preventing any harm.
+If the site collects download history, it’ll be associated with a VPN-given IP, preventing any harm.
 In the same fashion, your ISP can’t track you because of encryption.

-We know that a VPN and antivirus aren’t the same, or are they?
-No, they’re not.
+We know that a VPN and antivirus software aren’t the same.
 However, some providers started to blur the line between the two.
 Modern VPNs like NordVPN, Surfshark, and Private Internet Access offer advanced features.
 They can block ads, trackers, malware, viruses, and malicious sites.

 Enjoy Virus Protection With Surfshark